Catine ME

 We'll email this article to you, so you can come back to it later!

-We’ve created a comprehensive guide to help you plan your Castine Maine vacation at any time of year.
+We’ve created a comprehensive guide to help you plan your Castine, Maine, vacation at any time of year.

 Castine

-Castine | photo via lv223
+Castine | photo via the_real_maine_shorts_guy

-An Overview of Castine Maine
+An Overview of Castine, Maine

-Castine is one of the oldest communities in Maine.
-From the Natives to the Dutch and a French nobleman, who gave the town its name in 1796, to the British and now college students at Castine’s Maine Maritime Academy — the town’s story is rich and complex.
+From the Natives to the Dutch and a French nobleman, who gave the town its name in 1796, to the British and now college students at Castine’s Maine Maritime Academy, the town’s story is rich and complex.

 Castine’s historic charm is still present today through local historic inns, beautiful old homes on tree-lined streets, and well-preserved military sites.
 With over 100 historical markers throughout town, Castine is on the National Register of Historic Places.
-Also, it’s considered one of the wealthiest towns in Maine.

-Getting to Castine Maine
+Getting to Castine, Maine

-From Mid-Coast Maine, you can drive to Castine on the magnificent Penobscot Narrows Bridge on the north side of Stockton Springs.
+From MidCoast Maine, you can drive to Castine on the magnificent Penobscot Narrows Bridge on the north side of Stockton Springs.
 It’s the world’s tallest bridge observatory and the only observatory bridge in the Western Hemisphere.

-Castine Events & Seasonally Highlights
+Castine Events & Seasonal Highlights

 Spring in Castine